Fidelity vs Robinhood vs Charles Schwab in 2026

 Key Takeaways:

-• You can trade cryptocurrencies at Robinhood and Fidelity.
+• Cryptocurrencies can be traded at Robinhood and Fidelity.

-If you’re looking for an investment account, Robinhood, Fidelity, and Schwab are all solid choices.
+If you’re shopping for an investment account, Robinhood, Fidelity, and Charles Schwab are all firms that deserve a look.

 Pricing